ericfrederich/smlinux/README.md

 ## **When to use RENDER_API=GL_LEGACY?**
 *only applies to sm64pc/sm64ex fork*

-For old video cards with OpenGL 1.1 but no 2.1 support (from year 200X).
+For old video cards that support OpenGL 1.1 but not 2.1 (from year 200X).
 Check your OpenGL version with the following command:

 	glxinfo | grep "OpenGL version"

 If 1.1-2.0, you must use the legacy renderer.
-For 2.1 or greater, standard GL renderer is reccommended, although some old computers that do support 2.1 may perform better with legacy renderer.
+For 2.1 or greater, standard GL renderer is reccommended, although some old computers that do support 2.1 may perform better with the legacy renderer.

 ## **What does the InstallHD=1 Script option do?**